111 West 57th Street: Ground floor

 The original western and eastern entrance vestibules on 57th Street have pink-granite floors and coffered domed ceilings.
 The eastern vestibule leads to a rectangular foyer with a vaulted ceiling, which in turn connects to the main rotunda and the original floor 2.
 The western vestibule leads north to a marble corridor that connects to Steinway Hall's original elevator lobby.
 The original elevator lobby had Botticino marble walls and black-and-white terrazzo flooring.
 A stone porte-cochère for residents is on 58th Street.
 There is a passenger and freight elevator connecting the cellar and ground-level loading dock.

 Steinway Hall's octagonal rotunda has a domed ceiling measuring 35 ft tall and 45 ft across.
 The rotunda floor is made of yellow Kasota limestone from the U.S., with inlaid green marble rectangles from the Alps.
 The sides of the rotunda consist of four arches, each made of white Italian marble; pilasters made of green Greek marble, supporting coffered pendentives, and a continuous marble cornice just below the dome.
 A large chandelier hangs from the dome.
 Four paintings by Paul Arndt, depicting "the influence of music on human relations", are hung on the wall.
 The paintings are surrounded by grotesques and images painted by Cooper and Gentiluomo.
 The rotunda's southern wall contains the arched display window facing 57th Street.
 Behind the northern wall are three green-marble archways on floor 1 and a balcony on floor 2.
 The central arch on the north wall led to piano showrooms in the rear of floor 1, while the right arch led to the basement.
 The rotunda could seat up to 300 guests and a small symphony orchestra.
 When used by Steinway & Sons, the rotunda contained ornate furniture and paintings evocative of an upper-class home.
+After the residential tower was built in the 2010s, the rotunda was fitted with tinted interior windows, from which residents of 111 West 57th Street could view the space.